Hope for Connection

 - Some families have an active neighborhood community where families get together for meals and play and activities.

-- Some find community within a church.
+- Some find community within a church or school.

 - Some families find community within a favorite recreation or activity.